Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 - a.
 This approach allows executives to receive the most relevant information in just a few seconds.

 - b.
 Easy flow and navigation to Key Metrics and should consist of high-level KPIs;

-   - 	Total Costs
+   - 	Total Costs.
-   - 	The count of admissions
+   - 	The count of admissions.
-   - 	The average duration per visit
+   - 	The average duration per visit.
-   - 	The average cost per visit
+   - 	The average cost per visit.
-   - 	The percentage of costs covered by insurances
+   - 	The percentage of costs covered by insurances.
-   - 	The occupancy of the hospital beds
+   - 	The occupancy of the hospital beds.

 - c.
+Management want to make decisions based on Insights that can help achieve "Patient 1st" Objectives;
+   - 	Major procedures and correlations (with Insurance, Mortalities and Negatives).
+   - 	Trends: Costs related and other drivers.
+   - 	share of procedure costs per insurance provider paid over time periods

-Insights into Contractors contribution to Patient 1st ;
+- c.
+Deeper understanding and Insights into Contractors contribution to "Patient 1st" Objectives;
+   - 	Insights on Patients' Insurance Costs covered by the Hospital.
+   - 	The % of payments made to or by contractors.
+   - 	The Trends and other insights in costs.
+   - 	Percentages of procedure costs related to specific Insurance payments

   (2) Many beginner web dashboards lack secure handling of sensitive data and user access control.
 This project demonstrates the dangers of such design and how to correct them in its advanced phase 2.

   (3) This learning is critical, as it provides practical structured knowledge that participants can apply towards the PL300 Microsoft Certification path, in such work environments and responding to impossible requirements.
+   - 	It teaches how to set a target bar or expectation: Here the KPI for % Cost covered by Insurance has a self-set goal of covering at least 45% of expenses; bars below this threshold are highlighted in red.
+   - 	The same applies to Bed occupancy, where overcapacity is shown in red.

 ________________________________________